 Influencer marketing involves marketing services and products to those who have a sway over the things other individuals buy.
 This market influence typically stems from a person’s expertise, popularity, or reputation.
-Marketing to an audience of influencers is comparable to word of mouth marketing, however, it does not rely strictly on explicit recommendations.
+Marketing to an audience of influencers is comparable to word-of-mouth marketing, however, it does not rely strictly on explicit recommendations.
 The influence could come from a broad range of places.
 Any person, group, brand, or place may potentially be an influencer.
 For instance, celebrities are frequently used to market products because they’re extremely respected and extremely visible.
-When a celebrity uses a product, the creator of that product gets exposure and the respect which comes from a celebrity endorsement.
-This helps in influence marketing making it a lot easier.
+When a celebrity uses a product, the creator of that product gets exposure and the respect that comes from a celebrity endorsement.
+This helps in influencing marketing making it a lot easier.

 Bloggers became important influencers because they’re seen as authentic and have loyal followings.
 When a blogger recommends a product it appears more trustworthy than traditional advertising.
 By using influencers, companies can avoid much of the cynicism and skepticism that’s directed at simple marketing messages.
 This form of marketing is distinctive because it appeals to the needs of the influencer as opposed to the consumer.
 Companies must give influencers respect and form open and organic relationships for the influencer to approve a product.
 This could include giving the influencer access to a soon-to-be-released product or inviting the influencer to visit the company in person.